Maldev-Academy/Alphabetfuscation/README.md

-## Alphabetfuscation: Convert your shellcode into an ASCII string
+## Alphabetfuscation v2: Convert your shellcode into an ASCII string favoring entropy reduction

 </br>